jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-27-jamstack-with-gatsby-and-netlify/index.md

 }
 ```

 and press the play button to execute the query.
 GraphiQL will fill in some extra subfields for you, namely `edges`, `node` and `id`.
-In the right pane you see the data that comes back from your query.
+In the right pane, you see the data that comes back from your query.
 Try it out!

 <iframe src="https://k3201jy9jo.sse.codesandbox.io/___graphql?fontsize=14" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 Let's add also `path`, `title` and `body` each on a separate line below `id`.
-Click play and see how data for those fields comes back as well.
+Click play and see how data for those fields come back as well.
 Awesome!
 Congrats on trying out your first GraphQL query!

 Here is the final query for illustration purposes.